jojozhuang/jojozhuang.github.io/_note/dsa/data-structure-minimum-spanning-tree.md

 tags: [MST]
 ---

-> A graph is simply a collection of nodes with edges between (some of) them.
+> Introduce the definition, implementation and usage of minimum spanning tree.

 ## 3. Minimum Spanning Trees
 A `minimum spanning tree` (MST) is a graph with the minimum number of edges necessary to connect the vertices.